 In the meantime, remember a wearable you buy today is no substitute for seeing a doctor.
 Wearables make educated guesses about your health and fitness, based on the data their sensors collect.
 They can be inaccurate and they can malfunction.
 However, they can help you get proactively engaged with your health, helping you build up a more rounded and detailed picture of how your body works, so that, if you do notice anything irregular, you can take it up with your GP.

-Find out more about other factors you should consider in a smartwatch our guide on how to buy the best smartwatch.
+Head over to our full reviews of the Apple Watch 6 and Apple Watch SE to find out all about Apple’s latest watches.
+Or find out more about other factors you should consider in a smartwatch our guide on how to buy the best smartwatch.